Home

 Book about the Minerds' son

-Then, in 1935, the following year, Charles Arthur Younkin made additional discoveries showing that Polly's parents actually were not Frederick and Catherine, but rather John J. "Yankee John" and Nancy (Hartzell) Younkin.
-Charles based this new information on an interview he did with his aunt, Rosetta (Harbaugh) Miner, who was Polly's daughter in law, and who knew everyone in question.
+Then, in 1935, the following year, Charles Arthur Younkin made additional discoveries showing that Polly's parents actually were not Frederick and Catherine, but rather "Yankee John" and Nancy (Hartzell) Younkin.
+Charles went to visit his aunt, Rosetta (Harbaugh) Miner, who was Polly's daughter in law, and who knew everyone in question.
 Click here to see Charles' actual handwritten letters of Feb.
 10, 1935, Feb.
 17, 1935, Feb.
 19, 1935 and Oct.
 15, 1935, where he reports on the progress of his updated findings, and admits that some of his earlier beliefs were in error.

-During this research, Charles also learned that Henry Minerd was of Younkin lineage, based on records he examined that had been prepared years earlier by Allen Edward Harbaugh.
-He wrote:
+During this period of research, Charles also learned that Henry Minerd was of Younkin lineage, based on records he examined that had been prepared years earlier by Allen Edward Harbaugh, the famed "Mountain Poet" of Mill Run.
+Charles wrote:

 Mary Terry Youngkin's book